Federico Gomes Gerth

 Federico Gomes Gerth (born 5 March 2004) is an Argentine professional footballer who plays as a goalkeeper for Argentine Primera División club Unión Santa Fe.

 Early life

 Gomes Gerth was born in San Isidro, in the northern part of Buenos Aires, and began to play at the Tigre academy from the age of 8.
 He is nicknamed "Chiquito" despite being close to two metres in height.

-Career
+Club career

-Gomes Gerth is under contract at Tigre until December 2024.
+Gomes Gerth was under contract at Tigre until December 2024.
 As well as his height being an aid for a goalkeeper, he has a reputation for being a good footballer with the ball at his feet.
 He is said to be an admirer of Rogério Ceni and Jose Luis Chilavert.

 On 31 January 2024, Gomes Gerth signed a three-and-a-half-year contract with Liga Portugal 2 club Académico de Viseu.

 On 25 July 2025, Gomes Gerth returned to Argentina to join Unión Santa Fe as a free agent, signing an 18-month contract.